--Here's a list of questions to help you to determine if you have insomnia:
+-Here's a list of questions to help you determine if you have insomnia:

 1. Do you have trouble falling asleep, even when tired?

-2. Does your mind wander, active with thoughts, while you're trying to get to sleep?
+2. Does your mind wander, active with thoughts while trying to get to sleep?

 3. Is it often difficult for you to stay asleep?